 3. Experience History at the Garrison Savannah Historic Area

 Another one for history buffs.
 At the Garrison Savannah Historic Area, you will find a wonderful medley of history and sporting action to fill your heart's desires.
 The Garrison Savannah Historic Area is a UNESCO World Heritage Site well known for a few interesting attractions.
 One that stands out the most is the "George Washington House.
-It's the house that the George Washington, the first president of the United States of America, took refuge way back when in the 1750s.
+It's the house George Washington, the first president of the United States of America, took refuge way back when in the 1750s.

-Within this area you can also find a series of ruined fort buildings and barracks that belonged to the British.
+Within this area, you can also find a series of ruined fort buildings and barracks that belonged to the British.

 However, it's not just about the buildings and the history.
 There is a race track there that takes center stage.
 It's believed that it the very same race track where the rich landowners of Barbados used to race their mares.
-Today, it's still used as a race track for modern day horse races and fairs.
+Today, it's still used as a race track for modern-day horse races and fairs.

 4. Take a Relaxing and Scenic Walk of the Barbados Boardwalk